Lightning-AI/pytorch-lightning/docs/source/early_stopping.rst

 There are two ways to enable the EarlyStopping callback:

 -   Set `early_stop_callback=True`.
-    The callback will look for 'val_loss' in the dict returned by validation_epoch_end() and raise an error if `val_loss` is not present.
+    The callback will look for 'val_loss' in the dict returned by :meth:`~pytorch_lightning.core.lightning.LightningModule.validation_epoch_end`
+    and raise an error if `val_loss` is not present.

     .. testcode::